santeri0200/riksutin/docs/Survey.md

 # Survey documentation

-The application consists of three different surveys that are rendered individually.
-Each survey is rendered using the RenderSurvey component that then proceeds to call other components vital to the rendering of the survey.

 ## `InteractiveForm` Component

 The `InteractiveForm` component is a critical part of our React application, responsible for rendering a survey form, handling form submissions, persisting form data, and displaying recommendations.
 In this documentation, we'll explore the key aspects and functionality of the `InteractiveForm` component.